-- GA.
-Notwithstanding any provision contained in this Chapter to the contrary, any vacant platted building lot within the city created by subdivision prior to January 1, 1980, shall be subject to the impact fees/land dedications set forth in this Chapter.
-Fees for such lots shall be calculated based on the impact fees in effect due and payable at the time of issuance of Planning Clearances approval for building permits for the construction of habitable structures on such lots. - B. Impact fees assessed for developments approved after the effective date of this Chapter shall be due-calculated based on the impact fees in effect and payable at the time of approval of the subdivision Final Plat, Final Planned Unit Development Plan, or issuance of a Planning Clearance for a building permit, whichever shall first occur, however; Minor Subdivisions for only residential land uses can defer payment of impact fees (but not required land dedications) to the time of Planning Clearance approval for construction on individual lots.
-Minor Subdivisions that defer the impact fees to the time of Planning Clearance approval. - C. For new subdivision development, impact fees may be paid prior to recording a plat based on the impact fees in effect at the time of plat approval.
-If impact fees are not paid before the plat is recorded, impact fees must be paid at the time of Planning Clearance approval for each lot based on the fees in effect at the time of Planning Clearance approval. - D. Required land dedications cannot be deferred until the time of Planning Clearance approval and must be provided with the plat.
+- A. Notwithstanding any provision contained in this Chapter to the contrary, any vacant building lot within the city created prior to January 1, 1980, shall be subject to the impact fees/land dedications set forth in this Chapter.
+Fees for such lots shall be calculated based on the impact fees in effect and payable at the time of Planning Clearance approval. - B. Impact fees assessed for developments approved after the effective date of this Chapter shall be calculated based on the impact fees in effect and payable at the time of Final Plat approval. - C. Impact fees for multi-family dwellings and non-residential subdivisions may be paid at the time of Planning Clearance approval. - D. Required land dedications cannot be deferred until the time of Planning Clearance approval and must be provided with the plat.